vsrinivas/fuchsia/the-book/core_libraries.md

 we need (e.g., a featureful logging system) or has a version of what we need doesn't meet our requirements (e.g., `std::shared_ptr` is twice as large as `fxl::RefPtr`).

-# FSL

-FSL is a Zircon-specific library containing high-level C++ concepts for working with the Zircon system calls.
-For example, FSL provides an `fsl::MessageLoop` abstraction on top of Zircon's underlying waiting primitives.
-FSL also contains helpers for working with Zircon primitives asynchronously that build upon `fsl::MessageLoop` (e.g., for draining a socket asynchronously).

-FSL depends on FXL and implements some interfaces defined in FXL, such as `fxl::TaskRunner`.
-FSL also depends on `libfidl` and implements FIDL's asynchronous waiter mechanism using `fsl::MessageLoop`.